1. Logged activities

 Sitecore Cloud Portal activities always use the EUW region (https://mesh-management-api-euw.sitecorecloud.io).

-The Sitecore Common Audit Log records when a team member has a role assigned or removed.
-This includes both organization roles and app roles, so you can also see when a team member joins or is removed from an organization.
+The Sitecore Common Audit Log records when a user has a role assigned or removed.
+This includes both organization roles and app roles, so you can also see when a user joins or is removed from an organization.

 It also records when a Sitecore support engineer logs in to your organization or app to help resolve a technical issue.